apache/spark/docs/structured-streaming-state-data-source.md

 As of Spark 4.0, state data source provides the read functionality with a batch query.
 Additional functionalities including write is on the future roadmap.

-NOTE: This data source is under experimental - source options and the behavior (output) might be subject to change.
+NOTE: this data source is currently marked as experimental - source options and the behavior (output) might be subject to change.

 ## Reading state key-values from the checkpoint